 The best single game in the area probably came from Connor Elliott Knaggs or Willie Moore.
 The former scored 18 points, including 4-for-4 shooting from the stripe in the fourth quarter, in Brattleboro’s 51-46 decision over rival MAU in Bennington.
 And the latter went off for 20 as Bellows Falls stole one in Wilmington, 53-46.

 It’s hard to argue against Nolan Viens being Mister January, however, as the Bellows Falls-Hartford wrestler is a perfect 24-0 this season.
 But teammate Patrick Libuda’s triple-overtime victory in the Northbridge, Mass.
-Tournament final on Saturday was pretty sweet.

 The best duo resides in Wilmington.
 Dal Nesbitt is averaging 21 points per game this month for the Twin Valley boys basketball team, while floor general Colin Lozito already has a couple of double-doubles.